NHIMAJYOTHI/spark/README.md

   -d '{"toUser":"mary","units":500}'
 ```

+Note that transfers only work if both accounts have the same currency.

-## Decisions taken
+## Decisions taken in this application

 ### Domain

-- Only one account per username, but the model would easily support multiple accounts.
+- Only one account per username, although the model would easily support multiple accounts per user.
-- Currencies are handled in cents as integers, to avoid rounding and precision issues.
+- Currencies are handled in cents as integers (we call them `units`), to avoid rounding and precision issues.
-- For now it's not possible to transfer between different currencies, but it could be supported given some conversion service.
+- It's not possible to transfer between different currencies, but it could be supported given some conversion service.

 ### Architecture

-- API is built using [Spark](http://sparkjava.com/) because it's a simple and flexible framework.
+- API is built with [Spark](http://sparkjava.com/).
 - The domain is isolated from the architecture (frameworks, API, databases, etc).

 ### Security

-- Passwords are stored using BCrypt
+- Passwords are stored with BCrypt, using [jBCrypt](https://github.com/jeremyh/jBCrypt).
-- API is secured using JWT
+- API is secured with [JWT](https://jwt.io/), using the [JJWT](https://github.com/jwtk/jjwt) library.